slp-rl/aero/README.md

 `python data_prep/create_meta_files.py <path for 4 kHz data> egs/vctk/4-16 lr --n_samples_limit=32` \
 `python data_prep/create_meta_files.py <path for 16 kHz data> egs/vctk/4-16 hr --n_samples_limit=32`

-## Checkpoints

-To avoid training, one can download checkpoints from [here](https://drive.google.com/drive/folders/1KuVJNkR7lZddvufmNsx-uAIluvb5XQ2L?usp=share_link).

-To link to checkpoint, set path under `checkpoint_file:<path>` in `conf/main_config.yaml.` Alternatively, make sure that the checkpoint file is in its corresponding output folder:
-For each low to high resolution setting, hydra creates a folder under `outputs/`: lr-hr (e.g. `outputs/4-16`), under each such folder hydra creates a folder with the experiment name and n_fft and hop_length hyper-paremers (e.g.
-`aero-nfft=512-hl=256`).
-Make sure that each checkpoint exists beforehand in appropriate output folder, if you download the [outputs](https://drive.google.com/drive/folders/1KuVJNkR7lZddvufmNsx-uAIluvb5XQ2L?usp=share_link) folder and place it under the root directory (which contains `train.py` and `/src`), it should retain the appropriate structure and no renaming should be necessary (make sure that `restart: false'` in `conf/main_config.yaml`)

 ## Train

 Run `train.py` with `dset` and `experiment` parameters.